Upper bounds on the $k$-isolation number: An upper bound on the isolation number of a tree

 If $T\in \mathcal {F}$, a minimum isolating set can be constructed as follows.
 Choose a vertex $r\in A\cup X$ as the root of $T$.
 Let $X_0$ be the set of vertices containing the vertex in $X$ closer to the root $r$ from each copy of $P_4$.
 We claim that the set $D_0=A\cup X_0$ is an isolating set of $T$.
 Indeed, let $Y_0$ be the set of vertices containing the vertex in $Y$ closer to the root $r$ from each copy of $P_4$ and set $Y_1=Y\setminus Y_0$.
 Let $X_1=X\setminus X_0$.
 Notice first that $A\cup B\cup X_0\cup Y_0\subseteq N[D_0]$.
 Now, if $v\in C$, then $v$ is isolated in $T-N[D_0]$, because its only neighbour is a vertex $z\in B\subseteq N[D_0]$.
 If $v\in X_1$, then $v$ has at least one neighbour in $A\cup X_0$, implying that $v\in N[D_0]$.
 Thus, $X_1\subseteq N[D_0]$.
 If $v\in Y_1$, then all its neighbours belong to $Y_0\cup X_1\subseteq N[D_0]$.
 Hence, $v$ is isolated in $T-N[D_0]$.
 Therefore, $D_0$ is an isolating set of $T$.
 Moreover, $|D_0|=|A|+\frac{|X|}2=\frac{n+\ell}4$.
 Hence, $D_0$ is a minimum isolating set. \end{proof}

-Theorem~\ref{charactupperbound} will show that, apart from $K_2$, the only trees satisfying this upper bound are the trees of the family $\mathcal{F}$.
-We begin by proving some cases in which a tree does not attain the upper bound.
+Theorem~\ref{charactupperbound} will show that, apart from $K_2$, the only trees satisfying this upper bound are the trees in $\mathcal{F}$.
+We begin by proving some cases in which a tree does not attain the upper bound. \begin{Lem} If $T$ is a tree of order $n\ge 3$ and diameter 2, 3 or 4, then $\iota(T)=1< \frac{n+\ls}4$. \end{Lem} \begin{proof} Since the radius of $T$ is at most 2, any set formed by a central vertex of $T$ is isolating.
+Hence, $\iota (T)=1$.
+Besides, $\frac{n+\ell}4\ge \frac{3+2}4>1$. \end{proof}